Why People Living with Dementia Heal Better in a Familiar Environment

 Offering the option to receive hospital-level care in the home is a monumental advantage in a dementia-care strategy.
-Home hospital care offers the familiarity of an environment people living with dementia know well, and the comfort of a place that, quite literally, feels like home.
+Comprehensive home-based care offers the familiarity of an environment people living with dementia know well, and the comfort of a place that, quite literally, feels like home.

 The Home’s Clear Benefits

 What is more, people living with dementia not only struggle in unfamiliar surroundings, but their mental status is likely to decline as well.
-People living with dementia need more focus placed on their environment.
+They need more focus placed on their environment.
 Elements like home health support and ongoing day-to-day care are often more easily provided in the home.

 The Value of Person-Centered Care